Channel Nepal

 Channel Nepal was the first Nepali satellite television channel.
 Jamim Shah, a media entrepreneur, owned the channel until his 2010 murder.
 This channel provides entertainment, information and current affairs.

-The station was banned temporarily in 2000 after wrongly attributing anti-Nepal comments to Bollywood star Hrithik Roshan, sparking riots which left four people dead and 180 people injured in Nepal.
+The station was temporarily banned in 2000 after falsely attributing anti-Nepal comments to Indian actor Hrithik Roshan, sparking riots which left four people dead and 180 people injured in Nepal.